cs123tas/docs/OpenGL-Guide.md

 void glShaderSource​(GLuint shader, GLsizei count, const GLchar **string, const GLint *length);
 ```

 *Parameters*
 `GLuint shader`: ID of shader object
 `GLsizei count`: the number of individual strings in string
 `const GLchar **string`: array of strings that store the code to add to the shader object
 `const GLint *length`: array of lengths for each string in `string`
-NOTE: length can be NULL if all the strings have null endings.
+**NOTE**: length can be NULL if all the strings have null endings.
 If length is set to null, the program will try to automatically find the length of the strings by searching for null endings.

 **Example Code**
 ```C++